atulkakrana/atulkakrana.github.io/_pages/portfolio.md

 * **Data Management Frameworks**: data products, fabric, etc.
 * **Data & AIML Governance**

-The majority of research (2018-2024) is done as part of the AIML scientist role in the industry.
+The majority of my research (from 2018-2024) is done as part of innovation for ELsevier & Zifo.
 Before 2017, the research was done in academic and as part of non-profit research institutes and is available on my [Google Scholar](https://scholar.google.com/citations?user=virwGJEAAAAJ&hl=en&authuser=1)
 <br>
 <br>
 <hr style="border: 2px solid #aab7b8;">